KartikWatts/shabd-sharda/Native_Application/README.md

 ### Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can learn more in the [Expo documentation](https://docs.expo.dev/).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React Native, check out the [React Native documentation](https://reactnative.dev/).